 To prepare biological tissue for observation under a microscope, the tissue is usually cut in thin slices.
 Most biological tissue is too soft to cut; the knife would push into it and compress it, even if the cutting edge was very sharp.
-Therefore, the tissue is either frozen and sectioned in a cryostat or embedded in a hardening material like paraffin or resin, or cut while still soft with a vibrating blade microtome.
-The correct knife angle is the subject of much misunderstanding, misleading experience, and incorrect information passed between microtomists, but in fact can be logically derived.
+Therefore, the tissue can be frozen and sectioned in a cryostat, embedded in a hardening material like paraffin or resin, or cut while still soft with a vibrating blade microtome.
+The correct knife angle is the subject of much misunderstanding, misleading experience, and incorrect information passed between microtomists, but in fact, can be logically derived.

 Ideal versus compromise

 The ideal knife for sectioning any material in any microtome, regardless of specimen hardness, would be an infinitely thin plane.
 This would be oriented parallel to the plane of the cutting movement.
 Unfortunately, infinitely thin planes are hard to come by, and in fact, are found only in geometry books.

 Real knives are a compromise, or several compromises, between physics, available materials, manufacturability, and cost.
 They must have measurable thickness to be held stable during cutting.
 So, the leading edge must be made thinner than the main body of the knife, in a wedge shape, to enable both cutting and physical inflexibility.
 All microtome knives, whether resharpenable or disposable, have a wedge shaped part.

 The entire knife could in theory be a smooth wedge, with gradual slope to the leading edge.
 However, sharpening the knife would then require removing a layer from at least one whole face of the knife.
 In practice, there is always a final bevel at a steeper angle for about a millimeter back from the cutting edge.
 The final bevel may be symmetrical on both sides, or not.
 The final bevel helps with sharpening and resharpening, only the bevel face(s) surface has to be removed to sharpen.